 Over a matter of roughly 48 hours in mid-March of 2020, many professional and collegiate level leagues halted their events to help protect the staff, players, and sports fans.
 Notable closures thus far include the cancellation of the 2020 NCAA March Madness tournaments, the suspension of the NBA and NHL seasons, MLB operations, and more.

-Finally, one other area that’s already seen a dramatic change in things are rules relating to large gatherings of individuals.
-In some cities of the United States like San Francisco, theaters, churches, and other spaces have had to cancel events because of the size of the crowd they would draw.
-In some cases, these gatherings have been canceled voluntarily.
-However, in other instances, the local government has implemented restrictions to help reduce the spread of COVID-19 in their area.
+Finally, one other area that’s already seen a dramatic change in things are rules relating to the large gatherings of individuals.
+Theaters, churches, concert venues, and other spaces have had to cancel events because of the expected size of the crowd.
+Some state governments have implemented restrictions to help reduce the spread of COVID-19 in their area.

-Depending on how rapidly COVID-19 continues to spread, we won’t be surprised to see even larger scale implications implemented by governments across the globe.
-Be sure to stay tuned in to your local news sources to stay up-to-date on potential impacts from the coronavirus in your area or head over to our news page where we provide updates on all things casino related.
+There are plenty of gatherings and spaces which limit capacity down to 10 people or 50 people.
+Be sure to stay tuned in to your local news sources to stay up to date on potential impacts from the coronavirus in your area or head over to our news page where we provide updates on all things casino related.

 Frequently Asked Questions